 You must contact us in writing if you propose to make any significant change to your connection or the electrical equipment you intend to operate from it, or do anything else that could affect our network or require alterations to your connection.
-Exemptions: One single phase motor up to 0.75kW, one three phase motor up to 4kW or one single phase shower up to 7.2kW may be connected at a premise without reference to Jersey Electricity.
+This includes installations of standby or parallel operating generators (eg wind turbine, photovoltaic array, combined heat and power unit, etc).

 We do not guarantee that we will deliver electricity through our network at all times or that electricity delivered through our network will be free of brief variations in voltage or frequency.

 This agreement will end in relation to the connection when one of the following occurs.

-a.
-You permanently stop having electricity delivered through that connection.
+- You permanently stop having electricity delivered through that connection.

-c.
-Circumstances arise which legally entitle us to cut off your electricity supply for safety reasons and we write to you advising you that this agreement is ended.
+- Circumstances arise which legally entitle us to cut off your electricity supply for safety reasons and we write to you advising you that this agreement is ended.

 You must provide us with any information requested from you in relation to the nature or use of electricity equipment on your Premises.

-The electricity delivered to your premises through the network will normally be at one of the voltages stated below and will have the frequency number of phases and margins of variation associated with it.
+The electricity delivered to your Premises through the network will normally be at one of the voltages stated below and will have the frequency number of phases and margins of variation associated with it.